alphagov/content-publisher/docs/adr/0002-use-local-datastore.md

 #### Pros
 + Single source of truth - all data is in the Publishing API
 + Multiple apps can edit the same content
-+ Single implementation of scheduling and publishing logic
++ Single implementation of scheduling
 + Single abstraction layer

 #### Cons